The Personal Librarian

 The Personal Librarian tells of the lifework of Belle da Costa Greene, the personal librarian to J. P. Morgan, as well as the first director of the Morgan Library & Museum.
-The book, co-written by Marie Benedict and Victoria Christopher Murray, was published June 2021 by Berkeley Books.
+The book, co-written by Marie Benedict and Victoria Christopher Murray, was published June 2021 by Berkley Books.

 The novel follows Belle da Costa Greene as she receives employment from J. P. Morgan and establishes herself in high society while disguising her true identity as a person of color in the early twentieth century.
-In her time working for J. P. Morgan, she became hugely successful as she purchased rare manuscripts to build Mr. Morgan's collection.
+In her time working for J. P. Morgan, she became hugely successful as she purchased rare manuscripts to build Morgan's collection.
 The novel also speaks to Belle's personal life as she struggles with her identity and the historical context in which she lives.

 Background

 Co-author Marie Benedict learned about Belle da Costa Greene while she was still working as a lawyer.
 While she was visiting New York’s Morgan Library, a docent shared information with her about da Costa Greene, starting Benedict's fascination with the historical figure.
 Although Benedict was interested in writing about da Costa Greene for decades, she didn't feel comfortable with the endeavor "it did not feel right or appropriate for her to try and tell the story of a Black woman without a Black woman."

 Benedict read a work by co-author Victoria Christopher Murray and immediately wanted to try writing da Costa Greene's story with her.
 Murray, a Black woman, was able to add personal information to the story given that her grandmother, who had lived in a similar time period as da Costa Greene, had also been able to pass as white.
 Speaking of their partnership, Murray told The Washington Post, "I do not believe that a Black woman could have done justice to Belle, just as I believe a White woman couldn’t have done her justice either.
 We had to find a way to blend these two lives together for her and that’s what I think we did."

 Benedict and Murray finished the first draft of the novel and submitted it to their editor as the COVID-19 pandemic began, altering the expected publication process.